 Ravens and crows are both all-black birds that have a lot in common and belong to the same family (Corvidae), but they are definitely not the same.
-In North America, American Crows' and Common Ravens' territories often overlap, and although these birds look the same flying high, they are very different.
-There's a very long list of things that differentiate them, but most people just want to know about the visual differences—so this article will focus on the observable differences between American Crows and Common Ravens.
+In North America, the territories of American crows and common ravens often overlap, and although these birds look the same flying high, they are very different.
+There's a very long list of things that differentiate them, but most people just want to know about the visual differences—so this article will focus on the observable differences between American crows and common ravens.

 - Crows sound different from ravens.
-It might take awhile to learn to hear it, but ravens and crows make vert different kinds of noises.
+It might take a while to learn to hear it, but ravens and crows make different sounds.
 Crows caw; ravens croak.
-The crows' noise is higher-pitched, while ravens' are lower and kind of rattly or hollow-sounding.
-Click on the video to hear the difference yourself.
+The crows' noise is higher-pitched, while the ravens' is lower and kind of rattly or hollow-sounding.
+Click on the video below to hear the difference yourself.

 - They prefer different types of environments.
-Ravens gravitate towards more remote, quiet, and wild settings, while crows feel much more comfortable in cities and other populous places.
+Ravens gravitate toward more remote, quiet, and wild settings, while crows feel much more comfortable in cities and other populous places.

 - They eat different things.
 Both ravens and crows are omnivores, both scavenge for garbage and carrion and also hunt small insects and mammals, and they both love to pilfer the eggs and nestlings of other birds.
 However, ravens tend to eat more meat than crows do.
 This might be because, in general, ravens live in wilder, more remote areas where there is more prey and less opportunity to scavenge from humans.